section-engineering-education/engineering-education/articles/rxjava-operators/index.md

 ### Deep dive into RxJava Operators
 RxJava has very many operators.
-And going through the documentation might be a bit tedious for a beginner.
+Going through the documentation might be a bit tedious for a beginner.
 This is because it uses a theoretical approach rather than a practical one.
 In the previous [article](/engineering-education/android-rxjava/), we went through the basics of RxJava and how to use it in Android.
 The article addressed the various types of observers and their properties.
 However, we did not look at how to create the RxJava observables and how they manipulate data.
 This article goes through exactly that.

-RxJava makes use of operators to create the observables as well as manipulate the data the observables receive.
-There are very many observables that have various functions.
-These functions can also have similar functions allowing us to group them.
+Rx-Java uses operators to create observables and manipulate data received by the observables.
+There are many observables with various functions.
+Some of these functions are similar, which allows us to group them.
 We will only look at the few operators in each group.
 You can get the code used in this article on [GitHub](https://github.com/LinusMuema/rxjava-operators).

 ### Prerequisites
-In order to follow through this article, you need:
+In order to follow through with this article, you need:
 * [Intellij IDE](https://www.jetbrains.com/idea/) installed
 * Basic understanding of the Kotlin programming language
 * Basic understanding of RxJava observables.
 You can read [this article](/engineering-education/android-rxjava/) to get you up to speed.

-Go ahead and clone the repository using Intellij and wait for the gradle build to finish.
+Go ahead and clone the repository using Intellij and wait for the Gradle build to finish.
 Once done, navigate to the `src/main/kotlin` directory.
 We will be working from this folder.
-In the `main.kt` file, we have three functions that contain RxJava operators based on their functionalities.
+In the `main.kt` file, we have three functions.
+Each function contains RxJava operators grouped to their functionalities.
 We will be removing the comments and running the application to get the results.
-There is also the `Data.kt` file, which contains sample data we will use.
+There is also the `Data.kt` file, which contains sample data that we will use.

 ### Grouping
 We can group the operators according to their functions.
 Some of these functions include: